 Since the UK is not part of the EU, the UK will not be one of the countries covered by a Unitary Patent.
 Nonetheless, it will remain possible to obtain UK patent protection via a European patent application filed at the European Patent Office (EPO).
 This simply involves validating a granted European patent in the UK, just as before.

 In addition, there will be no change in terms of litigation of European patents in the UK.
-Again, since the UK is not part of the EU, the UK will not fall within the jurisdiction of the UPC.
-Instead, the UK courts will continue to have jurisdiction over European patents that have been validated in the UK.
+The UK courts will continue to have jurisdiction over European patents that have been validated in the UK.

 The UK is not the only country in this position – there are a number of other EPC Contracting States which are not part of the EU.
 These are Albania, Switzerland, Iceland, Liechtenstein, Monaco, North Macedonia, Norway, Serbia, San Marino, and Turkey.
 Therefore, just like for the UK, these countries will not be covered by Unitary Patents, and their national courts will retain jurisdiction over locally-validated European patents.